midnightntwrk/midnight-wallet/typescript/packages/dapp-connector-api/docs/api/README.md

 ## Checking if the DApp is authorized

-To check if the DApp is authorized, please use the `isEnabled()` method as follows:
+To check if the DApp is authorized, use the `isEnabled()` method as follows:

 ```ts
 try {